github/scientist/README.md

 end
 ```

 The ignore blocks are only called if the *values* don't match.
-If one observation raises an exception and the other doesn't, it's always considered a mismatch.
-If both observations raise different exceptions, that is also considered a mismatch.
+Unless a `compare_error` comparator is defined, two cases are considered mismatches: a) one observation raising an exception and the other not, b) observations raising exceptions with different classes or messages.

 ### Enabling/disabling experiments